• Skip to main content

 Overhead shot of dutch oven chili topped with white cheddar cheese, green onions cilantro and jalapeño.

-• A bowl of meatballs covered in tomato sauce, topped with grated cheese and garnished with fresh basil.
+• A bowl of rigatoni pasta topped with a rich, chunky short rib ragu sauce, garnished with grated cheese and fresh chopped basil.

 If you tried this Dutch Oven Chili Recipe or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the 📝 comments below.
 Thanks for visiting today!